callmejim1226/Fuse_File_System/README.md

-# Assignment 11: File System
+# Task 11: File System

-This is the starter code for [Assignment 11](https://course.ccs.neu.edu/cs3650sp22/a11.html).
-The following contents are provided:
+The following contents are provided as the starter codes:

 - [Makefile](Makefile)   - Targets are explained in the assignment text
 - [README.md](README.md) - This README